sanderland/katrain/README.md

     * **[r]**: Show owner: Show expected ownership of each square.
     * **[t]**: NN Policy: Show KataGo's policy network evaluation, i.e. where it thinks the best next move is purely from the position, and in the absence of any 'reading'.

-* The analysis buttons have the following keyboard shortcuts, and they do:
+* The analysis buttons are used for:
     * **[a]**: Extra: Re-evaluate the position using more visits, usually resulting in a more accurate evaluation.
     * **[s]**: Equalize: Re-evaluate all currently shown next moves with the same visits as the current top move.
 Useful to increase confidence in the suggestions with high uncertainty.
     * **[d]**: Sweep: Evaluate all possible next moves.
 This can take a bit of time even though 'fast_visits' is used, but the result is nothing if not colourful.